yaaax/wp-project/_posts/2016-11-29-custom-includes.md

         `-- security.conf
 ```

-## How do nginx include files work?
+## How do nginx includes files work?
 The main `/etc/nginx/nginx.conf` inside docker container has these `include` directives:

 ```